 Elaine Mardis, PhD

 Dr. Mardis is an internationally recognized expert in cancer genomics who received the 2016 Morton K. Schwartz award from the American Association for Clinical Chemistry.
 She also was included on the 2013 Thomson Reuters' list of most cited researchers, one of only two women listed.
 Among her several prominent roles, Dr. Mardis is a member of the Board of Directors for the American Association for Cancer Research and a member of the Supervisory Board of Qiagen N.V.
 She is editor-in-chief of Molecular Case Studies and an associate editor of Molecular Cancer Research, Disease Models and Mechanisms and Annals of Oncology.
 In 2013 she was featured in Discover magazine's "The Year in Science."
-In 2017 she will be awarded the Luminary Award from the Precision Medicine World Conference.
+In 2017 she was awarded the Luminary Award from the Precision Medicine World Conference.